Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Introduction

-We treat the problem of assigning existing topics to new repositories as a multi-label classification problem.
-We use the set of featured topics as labels for supervising our models.
-Each software repository can be labeled with multiple topics.
-Using both traditional machine-learning techniques and advanced deep neural networks, we trained different models to automatically predict these topics.
-The input to our model is straight-forward: repositories' textual information and their file names.
-Recommender systems return ranked lists of suggestions.
-Thus, our model for a given repository outputs a fixed number of topics with the highest predicted probabilities.
-We evaluate our model with respect to various evaluation metrics including $R@n$, $P@n$, $F1@n$, $S@n$, and Label Ranking Average Precision ($LRAP$).
-The results indicate that our approach can achieve high Recall, Success Rate, and LRAP scores ($0.890$, $0.971$, and $0.805$ respectively).
-We improve upon the baseline approach by $59\%$, $65\%$, $63\%$, $29\%$ and $46\%$ regarding $R@5$, $P@5$, $F1@5$, $S@5$ and $LRAP$ metrics, respectively.
-Furthermore, we compared the recommendations of our model with those of the baseline approach from users' perspectives.
+To answer RQ3, we compare the recommendations of our model with those of the baseline approach from users' perspectives.
 Participants evaluated the recommendations based on two measure of \textit{correctness} and \textit{completeness}.
 Our model on average recommends $4.48$ correct topics out of $5$ topics for sample repositories, while the baseline only suggests $3$ correct topics on average.
 Moreover, developers indicated our model also provides a more complete set of recommendations compared to those of the baselines.
-Our main contributions are the following: \begin{itemize} \item We perform rigorous text processing techniques on user-specified topics to augment the Github's initial set of 355 featured topics with about 29K sub-topics; We evaluate the quality of the mapping between user-specified and featured topics.
-The results indicate we are successfully able to accurately map these topics. \item We train several multi-label classification models to automatically recommend topics for repositories.
-Then, we quantitatively and qualitatively evaluate our proposed approach.
-The results indicate that we outperform the baseline in both cases by large margins. \item We make our models and datasets publicly available for use by others\footnote{\url{https://GitHub.com/MalihehIzadi/SoftwareTagRecommender}}. \item Finally, we develop an online tool, \texttt{Repository Catalogue}, for automatically predicting topics for Github repositories.
-Our tool is also publicly available at \url{https://www.repologue.com/.} \end{itemize}
+Finally, with RQ4, we aim at investigating the necessity of different parts of our input data.
+We feed the models with different combinations of input types and evaluate the performance on the two best models.
+The results show adding each type of information boosts the performance of the model.
+Finally, our main contributions are as follows: \begin{itemize} \item We perform rigorous text processing techniques on user-defined topics and map $29$K of them to the GitHub's initial set of $355$ featured topics; We also assess the quality of the these mappings using human evaluation. \item We train several multi-label classification models to automatically recommend topics for repositories.
+Then, we evaluate our proposed approach both quantitatively and qualitatively.
+The results indicate that we outperform the baseline in both cases by large margins. \item We make our models and datasets publicly available for use by others\footnote{\url{https://github.com/MalihehIzadi/SoftwareTagRecommender}}. \item Finally, we develop an online tool, \texttt{Repository Catalogue}, to automatically predict topics for GitHub repositories.
+Our tool is publicly available at \url{https://www.repologue.com/.} \end{itemize}